 Pelc, K. I., Book Review: Starr R. Hiltz,

-chapter in: Gerhard H. Gaynor (ed.), "Handbook of
+Management of Technology, chapter in: Gerhard H. Gaynor (ed.), "Handbook

 Introduction.
 Application of knowledge mapping for technology management.
 Methods of knowledge mapping: General remarks about knowledge representation.
 Chronological mapping.
 Co-word based mapping.
 Cognitive mapping.
 Conceptual mapping.
 Conclusion.
 References.